ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 ```sh
 sudo dd if=IMAGE_NAME.img status=progess of=/dev/mmcblk0
 ```
 * Of course, `/dev/mmcblk0` is just the path to the Micro-SD card on my system.
-It may vary on yours; make sure you use the correct path, becuase you might accidentially overwrite data on other devices.
+It may vary on yours; make sure you use the correct path, because you might accidentially overwrite data on other devices.

 ### OS Configuration
 * Insert the Micro-SD card and power on the device.
 The first boot will take a while (...), you can check the progress by connecting the gateway to your monitor with a HDMI-microHDMI cable.
 Continue once it reaches the login prompt.